gwong5/subsequent-turtle/README.md

 ##Specs

+- [X] create a backend using node and express
-- [X] Create a database of to-do items.- [X] users can create to-do items.
+- [X] users can create to-do items.
 - [X] users can update tasks.
 - [ ] users can delete tasks.
 - [ ] users can check items off as completed.
 - [ ] users can rearrange to-do list items.
-- [X] create a backend using node and express
 - [X] Follow good Git team behaviors
 - [X] The artifact produced is properly licensed